 - Personalized customer services can generate higher perceived usefulness.
 Especially when customer expectations are aligned with customer experience.

 - Perceived personalization increases customers’ loyalty, adoption of recommendations provided, and intentions to buy.
 You can expect stronger positive attitudes from your customers when your customer service is perceived as being personalized.

 - Personalized services not only result in a higher perceived economic benefit but also contributed to positive emotional feelings.

-Consumers have gotten smarter about marketing tactics and more are constantly required to gain their attention.
+Consumers have gotten smarter about marketing tactics, and doing more is constantly required to gain their attention.
 Keep your edge by personalizing your online store.
 It will attract more prospects, increase sales and improve customer loyalty if you manage to live up to customer expectations.

 But, which personalization methods are there, how do they work, and which ones are most suitable to reach your business goals?